Aquatic-Codes/Android-Sudo/README.md

 # Seroid

 Ever used linux on pc?
-If yes, then you must know sudo!, This binary is similar to it.
+If yes, then you must know sudo!
+This binary is similar to it.

 # Currently Working on?